 Resumes and Cover Letters are both extremely important in determining whether the applicant obtain an interview for the position.
 Jump to this guide's section for resumes and cover letters for more information and resources.

 Interviewing is a conversation that utilizes your persuasion and communication skills to demonstrate your personality, knowledge, skills, abilities, and fit to a position.

-Click here to find more information and resources.
+Jump to this guide's interview section to find more information and resources.

 Networking is an important career development skill that is worth developing.
 In its simplest form, networking involves having a “career conversation” with someone for the purpose of exploring careers or job searching.
-Networking is considered the most effective way of finding a job as many job vacancies are never advertised, but instead filled through personal or professional referrals.
+Networking is considered the most effective way of finding a job as many job vacancies are never advertised but instead filled through personal or professional referrals.
 Networking is also one of the best ways to expand your career knowledge and interests.